-205-2 Training on how to avoid conflicts of interest and bribery ad hoc intranet updates on these topics to keep employees informed.
+As part of general compliance training, the Supervisory Board members, all Management Board members, and senior managers at the first and second management levels receive regular training on how to avoid conflicts of interest.
+Senior managers are obliged to train their staff according to the 'train the trainer' principle.
+ARAG also publishes regular and ad hoc intranet updates on these topics to keep employees informed.
 The Group's international offices are encouraged to conduct additional country-specific training courses.
 A large-scale, international training campaign at employee level has been planned for 2019 that will also cover the topic of compliance.
 The training materials were finalized in 2018 together with an external service provider.